FENTANYL IS THE NEW PURDUE PHARMA

 Of course they knew, but the forces driving runaway, medically inappropriate dispensing of opioids were not knowledge, competence, integrity or professional courage.
 There were other forces at play.

 It is much less discomforting – especially for America’s journalism institutions instrumental in helping to fabricate out of nothing a bogus scientific rationale for runaway use of opioids against all evidence – to focus on Big Pharma (another example of the unfortunate excesses of corporate greed) as the reason for the lethal crisis, than to accurately indict America’s most trusted institutions including the impotent and enabling watchdog press that helped to create the needed fabrications.
-The more attention diverted to Big Pharma, the less on the necessary roles of media, the medical profession, research and oversight institutions.
-Corporate greed is a given; incompetence and betrayal by the core democratic and public health institutions trusted to protect American well-being and lives must be disguised, distracted away from.
+The more attention diverted to Big Pharma, the less on the necessary roles of journalists, the medical professionals, research and oversight experts and public health authorities.
+Corporate greed is a given, but gross incompetence and betrayal by core democratic institutions and medical experts trusted to protect American well-being and lives must be hidden, distracted away from, for protection.

 Nothing has changed.
 In a recent egregious example, writers at Vox, the New York Times, other outlets in ignorance of the most basic of research interpretation errors promoted entirely unsupported conclusions promoting false confidence in effectiveness of use of electronic cigarettes or nicotine replacement therapy (NRT) products as treatments for the highly lethal condition of compulsive use of tobacco by smoking.
 As in the media/pharma/medical industry collaboration that created the lethal opioid crisis, significant harm is predicted by the distortions and false messaging, by promotion of false confidence in unsupported treatments for smoking.
 The harms include tobacco-related mortality and morbidity that eclipse that related to other drugs, and harms due to smoking linked to incidence of chronic pain syndromes and exacerbated pain perception, both factors driving opioid misuse and the opioid crisis.